Canon 1D Mark IV vs Nikon D750

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1D Mark IV from Canon.
+Both the 1D Mark IV and the D750 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the 1D Mark IV does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon 1D Mark IV better than the Nikon D750 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.